Detecting screen readers in analytics Pros and cons

 The WebAIM data reveals several problems with the prospect of screen reader detection.
 The first is that detection would not add one line of data to the mix, but dozens.
 Collecting an ostensibly useful chunk of data, only to find you are actually dealing with hundreds of smaller pieces of information, simply defeats the purpose.
 Another problem is that the insights offered by detection will be difficult to identify as strictly accessibility issues; rather, they will appear as the same tired issues of browser compatibility snags which have bedeviled web developers for a decade.
 Finally, when the accessibility issues are caused by a user being stuck with an expensive older screen reader, there is nothing the developer can do to fix that.

-Mozilla collects some basic and anonymised data about screen reader usage of the Firefox browser on its Mozilla Telemetry site, however this data can be erratic and lacks useful context.
+Mozilla collects some basic and anonymized data about screen reader usage of the Firefox browser on its Mozilla Telemetry site, however this data can be erratic and lacks useful context.
 Some real-time tracking is also possible through mobile apps.
 For example, in Android and iOS, it is possible to pass back a value indicating that the user is running the screen reader function.
 These assistive functions reside in the operating system of the mobile device rather than as separate standalone software.
-However, utilising these options raises obvious privacy concerns.
+However, utilizing these options raises obvious privacy concerns.

 Screen reader detection and privacy